a little About Me

 About Out of the Woods Therapy:

 The name Out of the Woods Therapy makes me think about how things can happen sometimes in life that feel overwhelming and a person can start to feel lost and really stuck.
 We all have moments when we could use an ally, a guide, or someone to simply accept us for who we are and where we are in our lives.
-We may need someone to help us find the way back to movement and stability during those times.
+We may need someone to help us find the way back to movement and stability during those times and to remind us that post-traumatic growth is possible.
 The name of my practice is dedicated to honoring those moments and, of course, to honor Dr. Rentz as one of the most compassionate human beings I’ve ever known.